Envy-Free Division of Land: Introduction

 Many authors have noted the importance of imposing some geometric constraints on the pieces.
-The most common constraint is \emph{connectivity} --- each agent should receive a single connected piece rather than a possibly infinite collection thereof.
-The cake is usually assumed to be the one-dimensional interval $[0,1]$ and the allotted pieces are sub-intervals (e.g. \citet{Stromquist1980How,Su1999Rental,Nicolo2008Strategic,Azrieli2014Rental}).
+The most common constraint is \emph{connectivity} --- the good is assumed to be the one-dimensional interval $[0,1]$ and the allotted pieces are sub-intervals (e.g. \citet{Stromquist1980How,Su1999Rental,Nicolo2008Strategic,Azrieli2014Rental}).
 This is usually justified by the reasoning that higher dimensional settings can always be projected onto one dimension, and hence fairness in one dimension implies fairness in higher dimensions.
 However, projecting back from the one dimension, the resulting two-dimensional plots are thin rectangular slivers, of little use in most practical applications; it is hard to build a house on a $10\times1,000$ meter plot even though its area is a full hectare, and a thin 0.1-inch wide advertisement space would ill-serve most advertises regardless of its height.

-\citet{Berliant2004Foundation} have studied a multi-dimensional cake model.
-Their results are mostly negative: when general value measures are combined with geometric preferences, a competitive-equilibrium might not exist.
-In fact, even regardless of competitive-equilibrium, a Pareto-efficient-envy-free allocation might not exist, as we show in Figure \ref{fig:peef}.
+This paper studies the fair division of a multi-dimensional resource with geometric constraints on the pieces.
+We call this problem \emph{fair land division}, to differentiate it from the one-dimensional problem often called \emph{fair cake-cutting} (\citet{Steinhaus1948Problem,Dubins1961How,Brams1996Fair,Robertson1998CakeCutting,Procaccia2015Cake}).
+A remarkable feature of the land-division setting is that Pareto-efficient-envy-free allocations might not exist even when there are two agents; see Figure \ref{fig:peef} for a simple example.